A moist breadcrumb cake made with chocolate and hazelnuts, this delicious recipe is so easy and quick to make!

-The recipe for this moist chocolate cake requires no flour.
+- The recipe requires no flour.
 I would have called it “flourless”, but you do need the breadcrumbs and breadcrumbs are made of bread, which is made with flour. 🙂 So, at second thought, flourless would not be quite right.

-You can use bought dried breadcrumbs or you can use homemade breadcrumbs to make this delicious cake with breadcrumbs.
+- You can use bought or homemade dried breadcrumbs.
 Making your own breadcrumbs out of stale bread is super easy, just have a look at this post on how to make your own breadcrumbs.

-Do make sure that you use dark chocolate with 60-70 % cocoa in it for this moist chocolate cake recipe, it does make a difference.
-Using sweeter, milk chocolate would just not be right, the cake with breadcrumbs would be too sweet and you will miss on that really chocolatey taste.
+- Do make sure that you use dark chocolate with 60-70 % cocoa in it for, it does make a difference.
+Using sweeter, milk chocolate would just not be right, the breadcrumb cake would be too sweet and you will miss on that really chocolatey taste.
+(Amazon affiliate link)

-Because that’s the best about this chocolate hazelnut cake, it really taste of chocolate.
+- Because that's the best about this chocolate loaf, it really taste of chocolate.

 That's it!
 Easy, isn't it?
 And so delicious, it will probably become a regular.